 Having an established Electronic Data Interchange (EDI) connection between Maxwell Health and a carrier or vendor means that Maxwell will securely and automatically provide employee enrollment information to that carrier or vendor.
 Therefore, you no longer need to manually send enrollment data or notify carriers of changes using forms, reports, websites, or the phone.

 This article provides important information for those who have EDI connections in Maxwell.
-If you don’t currently have an EDI connection, but are interested in setting one up, contact your Advisor and/or Account Manager for more information.
+If you don’t currently have an EDI connection but are interested in setting one up, contact your Advisor for more information.

 If you have an EDI connection live with any product, please make sure to: